 Welcome to Upstate NY Diving

+You have found the #1 Developmental Diving Club in the United States.
 We are happy you are here!
-We are the #1 Developmental Diving Club in the United States.
-We are excited about the many opportunities that diving will bring to your child.
-Get ready to dive into in the most fun and exciting sport around.
+On this page you will about the many opportunities that diving will bring to your child.
+Get ready to dive into in the most fun and exciting diving club in the US.

 Upstate Diving Vision